Delta and the Bannermen: Filming and post-production

 The scenes at the Shangri-La holiday camp were shot on location at Butlin's Barry Island in Wales.
 Notably, Richard Davies, as Mr Burton, speaks Welsh on several occasions.

 The soundtrack of this serial contained numerous recognisable pop songs; all were re-recorded by "The Lorells", a fictional group created by the show's incidental music composer Keff McCulloch.
-The songs featured in the serial were: "Rock Around the Clock"; "Singing the Blues"; "Why Do Fools Fall in Love"; "Mr. Sandman"; "Goodnite, Sweetheart, Goodnite"; "That'll Be the Day"; "Only You"; "Lollipop"; "Who's Sorry Now?" and "Happy Days Are Here Again".
+The songs featured in the serial were "Rock Around the Clock"; "Singing the Blues"; "Why Do Fools Fall in Love"; "Mr. Sandman"; "Goodnite, Sweetheart, Goodnite"; "That'll Be the Day"; "Only You"; "Lollipop"; "Who's Sorry Now?" and "Happy Days Are Here Again".

 McCoy can be seen wearing his glasses in certain long shots of him riding a motorcycle.
 The motorbike was made by British manufacturer Vincent Motorcycles.
-The guitar McCoy is seen hugging at the end of the story is a Squier Stratocaster by Fender, although the model is not one available at the time the story was set.
+The guitar seen at the end of the story is a Squier Stratocaster by Fender, although the model was not available at the time the story was set.

 Cast notes

 The serial features guest appearances by Ken Dodd, Don Henderson, Hugh Lloyd, Morgan Deare, Richard Davies, and American stage and screen actor Stubby Kaye.
 Morgan Deare later played Senator Waldo Pickering in the audio play Minuet in Hell and Arthur in the new series episode "Rosa".
 Dodd's role of the tollmaster was originally offered to Bob Monkhouse and Christopher Biggins.
 According to McCoy, Dodd was uncertain of his performance during filming.

-Lynn Gardner was cast as Ray, but was hospitalised while practising riding a Vespa for the role.
+Lynn Gardner was cast as Ray but was hospitalised while practising riding a Vespa for the role.
 Sara Griffiths took over as Ray in Delta and the Bannermen, while Gardner was cast in a voiceover role for the following story, Dragonfire.